zerooo111/mng-v4/ts/client/scripts/execution-queue/README.md

 The executor now defaults to reason-coded head inspection and only uses speculative execute sends for queue-gap recovery (`EXECUTION_QUEUE_CRANK_SAFE_SPECULATIVE=true`).

+### Security and Liveness

+The executor now handles orphaned CTM front-gaps in two stages instead of wedging the queue behind the missing sequence:

+1. Speculative gap-skip:
+   - when `next_sequence` points at `ctm_gap_or_empty_slot` or `ctm_sequence_mismatch`, the Rust
+     executor sends `execution_queue_execute` using a real configured lane account set
+   - this is required because on-chain gap handling still validates the remaining account layout
+   - confirmed gap-skip transactions that do not advance the head are treated as a liveness signal, not an immediate lane failure, because `gap_wait_slots` may not have elapsed yet
+2. Admin fallback:
+   - if the gap remains stale, the executor admin-drops the first contiguous pending CTM span behind the gap and resumes forward progress
+   - expired-head auto-drop remains separate and still handles genuinely stale head items

+Recommended defaults:
+- keep `EXECUTION_QUEUE_CRANK_SAFE_SPECULATIVE=true`
+- leave `EXECUTION_QUEUE_CRANK_AUTO_DROP_EXPIRED_HEADS=true`
+- use `EXECUTION_QUEUE_CRANK_GAP_RECOVERY_DROP_BATCH_MAX` to cap how many orphaned CTM items are dropped in a single recovery transaction
+- use `EXECUTION_QUEUE_CRANK_MAX_SEQUENCE_FAILURES` and
+  `EXECUTION_QUEUE_CRANK_NO_LANE_MATCH_DROP_SLOTS` as the final safety valves for deterministic head stalls

+Operationally, this means a missing head sequence no longer blocks every later pending order behind it forever.
+The executor first tries to let the on-chain queue advance itself, and only falls back to lossy admin recovery when the front gap has clearly become orphaned.

+### Logging and Audit Trail

+The Rust relayer now emits two intent-facing event streams to the harness sink:
+- `relay_intent_accepted`
+- `relay_intent_status`

+`relay_intent_status` is the lifecycle record to use for order tracing.
+It includes:
+- `request_id`
+- `status_code`
+- `status_label`
+- `reason`
+- `grpc_code`
+- `group`, `execution_queue`, `market`, `sequence`, `kind`
+- `user_owner`, `mango_account`
+- `tx_signature`
+- `queue_process_status`, `queue_process_status_name`

+Status codes:
+- `0`: rejected
+- `1`: accepted
+- `2`: submitted
+- `3`: executed

+This gives a stable per-intent audit chain:
+1. inbound request received by gRPC/HTTP bridge
+2. sequence assigned and accepted
+3. enqueue transaction submitted
+4. queue item observed executed, or rejected earlier with a reason

+The relayer text log is still:
+- `.devnet/logs/ctm-relayer.log`

+The harness persists the structured records into JSONL so operators can trace any order after the fact without scraping console logs.

 ### Devnet RPC Provider Selection

 The persistent devnet stack can switch write-path RPC providers for the relayer and quoter via: